Raudbjorn/mcp-dm-gemini/design.md

 - **File permissions**: PDF access and temporary file handling
 - **Resource requirements**: Memory and CPU recommendations
 - **Scaling**: Horizontal scaling considerations for multiple users
+- **Containerization**: Docker and Docker Compose files are provided for easy deployment.
+- **CI/CD**: A GitHub Actions workflow is included for automated testing.